RobG66/Gamelist-Manager/README.md

 Gamelist Manager is a comprehensive gamelist management tool for Batocera gamelists.

 It offers functionality to quickly and easily:

-- Easy media updating by local or HTTP drag and drop.
-- Scrape data from ScreenScraper, ArcadeDB and EmuMovies
+- Scrape data from ScreenScraper, ArcadeDB and now EmuMovies (media only)
+- Easy media updating by drag and drop locally or from HTTP browser.
 - Configurable persistent settings per system and per scraper
+- Configurable filepaths for each media type (version 6.2)
 - Quickly load and view gamelist data in a grid table
-- Change visibility of items
+- Single or bulk change visibility of items
 - Identify new and missing gamelist items
 - View and change favorites easily
 - Fast sorting and filtering of views